peteroupc/peteroupc.github.io/colorgen.md

 <a id=Spectral_Color_Functions></a>
 ## Spectral Color Functions

-A color stimulus can be represented as a function ("curve") that describes a distribution of radiation (such as light) across the visible spectrum.
+A color stimulus can be represented as a function ("curve") that describes a distribution of radiation (such as light) across the spectrum.
 There are three cases of objects that provoke a color sensation by light:

-- **Light sources.** A source of light can be described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.<sup>[(25)](#Note25)</sup>
+- **Light sources.** A source of light can be described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the spectrum.<sup>[(25)](#Note25)</sup>
 - **Reflective materials.** The fraction of light reflected by a reflective (opaque) material can be described by a (_spectral_) _reflectance curve_.
 - **Transmissive materials.** The fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter, can be described by a _transmittance curve_.